Guildwood GO Station

 Guildwood GO Station is a GO Transit train station in Toronto, Ontario, Canada.
 It is located on Kingston Road in the Guildwood neighbourhood of the district of Scarborough.
-The station is situated on the CN Kingston Subdivision.
-It is a stop on the Lakeshore East line and also for intercity Via Rail Corridor services running from Toronto to Ottawa and Montreal.
+The station is situated on the CN Kingston Subdivision and is served by the Lakeshore East line.
+It is also served by intercity Via Rail Corridor trains between Toronto and Ottawa and Montreal.
+In September 2026, Via Rail announced that it would stop serving Guildwood, but reversed the decision nine days later following opposition from residents and local politicians.

 History

-The station was opened on April 4, 1967, by the Canadian National Railway, with GO Transit following a month later.
-Intercity services passed to Via Rail in 1979.
-The station is located east of the Grand Trunk Railway's Markham Road Crossing north of Eglinton Avenue.
+The station was opened on April 30, 1967, by the Canadian National Railway, with GO Transit service beginning the following month.
+Intercity passenger services were subsequently transferred to Via Rail.
+The station is located east of the Grand Trunk Railway's Markham Road crossing north of Eglinton Avenue.

 The station was meant to provide an easy connection to Toronto Transit Commission buses along Kingston Road, as well as car parking.
-Since the commuter train service was initially only a demonstration, the land close to the overpass, and the bus stop, could not be acquired due to the cost.
-This resulted in quite a long walk for pedestrians using local transit.
+Since the commuter train service was initially only a demonstration, the land close to the overpass and the bus stop could not be acquired due to the cost.
+This resulted in a relatively long walk for passengers transferring between trains and local transit.

-The station has long served as (Metro) Toronto's secondary intercity rail station, providing a second option for Via riders traveling through Toronto alongside the busier Toronto Union Station.
+Guildwood became Toronto's secondary intercity passenger rail station, allowing Via Rail passengers travelling to and from eastern Ontario and Quebec to board or disembark without travelling to Union Station in downtown Toronto.

-In May 2018, both platforms were closed at the west end for constructing more tunnels on the west platform, and further station building upgrades.
-GO Trains only opened the five east-end coaches of each train.
+In May 2018, both platforms were closed at the west end for construction of additional tunnels and other station improvements.
+GO trains opened only the five east-end coaches of each train during the work.
 Construction was completed on July 3, 2019.

+Proposed discontinuation of Via Rail service

+On September 16, 2026, Via Rail announced that it would cease serving Guildwood station effective October 25, as part of schedule changes to its Quebec City–Windsor Corridor.
+Via said eliminating the Guildwood and Malton stops would improve travel times, citing their proximity to Union Station and connections to GO Transit and other transit services.
+The changes drew criticism from riders and municipal politicians, including Toronto deputy mayor and Scarborough councillor Paul Ainslie, who called on Via to reverse the decision.

+On September 25, Via announced that Guildwood would continue to be served under its winter schedule while the company consulted community leaders and assessed feedback.
+Four Scarborough MPs—Salma Zahid, Doly Begum, Michael Coteau and Jean Yip—said that the change amounted to only a partial restoration of service, with approximately 28 of the 100 Guildwood stops that had been scheduled for elimination being retained, and called for full service to be restored.